Program Tips

 Academic Advising & Student Success

-Academic advisors assist students with developing academic plans based on their degree evaluations.
+Academic advisors assist students with developing education plans based on their graduation audit.
 Their goal is to plan the right pathway to graduation by maximizing students' potential and ensuring success based on the student's previous academic experience, career path, and responsibilities outside of being a student.
 Student success specialists assist students in overcoming barriers that many students encounter over their academic career.
 Their goal is to help students become academically successful by assisting with goal setting, interpersonal issues, success plans, and community-based referrals.
 More information can be found on Commons (Student Services & Support).

 Technology Requirements

-Academic Support
+Library & Academic Support

-Free academic help including drop-in tutoring, test preparation, and technology support available online and face-to-face.
-More information is available on Commons (Student Services & Support).
+The one-stop spot for academic help!
+Free academic help including drop-in tutoring, test preparation, research guidance, and technology support available online and face-to-face.
+More information is available in Commons (Student Services & Support).

 Financial Aid Consideration

-Courses must be part of the student�s program to be eligible although some specific courses may not be eligible for financial aid.
+Courses must be part of the student's program to be eligible although some specific courses may not be eligible for financial aid.
 Students must follow their program requirements to be eligible for financial aid.
 To be eligible for financial aid, students must maintain Financial Aid Satisfactory Academic Progress of a 2.0 Term GPA, 2.0 Cumulative GPA, complete 67% of attempted credits each semester, and complete their program by the time 150% of the published credits have been attempted.

 Students with Disabilities

 CVTC welcomes individuals with disabilities.
 We will provide and coordinate reasonable accommodations for all individuals with documented disabilities.
-Students that might benefit from accommodations during their college experience at CVTC can contact Diversity Resources at 715-833-6234 or diversity@cvtc.edu to determine what accommodations they may be eligible for and what documentation may be required.
+Students who might benefit from accommodations during their college experience at CVTC can contact the Student Success and Accessibility team at 715-833-6234 or access@cvtc.edu to determine what accommodations they may be eligible for and what documentation may be required.

-Title IX Pregnancy and Postpartum
+Title IX Pregnancy and Related Conditions

-Pre-Program Information
+Pre-Core Information

 Criminal Background Check

-This is an admission requirement.
-Students will be provided direction on how to request a criminal background check from a third party vendor.
+Upon starting the core program, students will be provided directions on how to request a criminal background check from a third-party vendor.
+Please note that a fee will apply.
 Upon receipt of the criminal background check results, if a student has a criminal history, they will be advised of the possibility of being denied clinical placement.
-This denial will result in not being able to attend clinical(s) or graduate from the program.
-Additional background checks may be required during the student's enrollment in the program based on clinical site requirements.
-Students will be informed by CVTC if they need a criminal background check renewal.
+This denial could result in not being able to attend clinical(s) or graduate from the program.
+Additional background checks may be required during enrollment in the program based on clinical site requirements.
+Students will be notified by CVTC if they need a criminal background check renewal.

-Courses Available to Pre-Program Students
+Courses Available to Pre-Core Students

 • 834-110 Elementary Algebra w/ Applications *